Music of the United Kingdom (1970s): Hard rock and Heavy metal

 The hard rock and heavy metal genres were developed from blues-rock in the late 1960s and early 1970s, largely in England and the United States.
 Played louder and with more intensity, it often emphasised the electric guitar, both as a rhythm instrument using simple repetitive riffs and as a solo lead instrument, and was more likely to be used with distortion and other effects.
 Key acts included British Invasion bands like The Who and The Kinks, as well as psychedelic era performers like Cream, Jimi Hendrix Experience and The Jeff Beck Group.
 Adopting a form of boogie rock, Status Quo became one of the UK's leading rock bands throughout the rest of the 1970s.

 From the late 1960s the term heavy metal began to be used to describe some hard rock played with even more volume and intensity.
 By 1970 three key British bands had developed the characteristic sounds and styles which would help shape the subgenre.
-Led Zeppelin added elements of fantasy to their riff laden blues-rock, Deep Purple brought in symphonic and medieval interests from their progressive rock phrase and Black Sabbath introduced facets of the gothic and modal harmony, helping to produce a "darker" sound.
+Led Zeppelin added elements of fantasy to their riff laden blues-rock, Deep Purple brought in symphonic and medieval interests from their progressive rock phase and Black Sabbath introduced facets of the gothic and modal harmony, helping to produce a "darker" sound.
 These elements were taken up by a "second generation" of heavy metal bands into the late 1970s.
 Rainbow helped turn the genre into a form of arena rock; Judas Priest helped spur the genre's evolution by discarding much of its blues influence and Motörhead introduced a punk rock sensibility and an increasing emphasis on speed.
 Bands in the new wave of British heavy metal, such as Iron Maiden and Saxon, followed in a similar vein.
 Unlike progressive rock, heavy metal (already a minority sub-culture) was able to survive the rise of punk and electronic music intact.
 Despite a lack of airplay and very little presence on the singles charts, late-1970s heavy metal built a considerable following, particularly among adolescent working-class males in North America and Europe.